-26.1 Bank Deposits
+28.1 Bank Deposits

-The Bank has deposits accounts with the parent bank amounting to P176.33 million and P77.0 million as at December 31, 2022 and 2021, respectively, which are presented as part of Due from Other Banks in the statement of financial position.
+The Bank has deposits accounts with the parent bank amounting to P130.61 million and P176.33 million as at December 31, 2023 and 2022, respectively, which are presented as part of Due from Other Banks in the statements of financial position.
 These bank deposits earn interest at the parent bank's regular savings account rate of 0.25 per cent.
 These deposits made substantially on the same terms as transactions entered into with other third-party individuals and businesses of comparable risks.
-The related interest income from these deposits amounted to P52,460 and P51,616 in 2022 and 2021, respectively.
+The related interest income from these deposits amounted to P42,010 and P52,460 in 2023 and 2022, respectively.

-26.2 Expenses Paid to the Parent Bank
+28.2 Expenses Paid to the Parent Bank

 - a.
 The Bank incurs compensation and fringe benefits expenses for its seconded employees from the parent bank who occupy key management positions at the Bank.
-In 2022 and 2021, the parent charged the Bank expenses amounting to P9.93 million and P12.44 million, respectively. - b.
-The Bank incurred rent expense amounting to P2.93 million and P11.40 million in 2022 and 2021 respectively, for the lease of Head Office premises to the parent bank.
+In 2023 and 2022, the parent charged the Bank expenses amounting to P8.14 million and P9.93 million, respectively. - b.
+The Bank incurred rent expense amounting to P9.29 million and P2.93 million in 2023 and 2022 respectively, for the lease of Head Office premises to the parent bank.

-26.3 Key Management
+28.3 Key Management